ABUSIVE HUSBAND: Signs & How to Deal with Emotional, Mental & Verbal Abuse

 1. Join together

 Communicate with your friends and family.
-Reach out to meaningful connections, even if you haven’t spoken in a while.
+Reach out to meaningful connections, even if you haven’t spoken.
 Allow others to care about you, create a support system, and feel less isolated.

 2. Identify